Assignment #07#

 Exercise #07-01: Using ChatGPT for programming#

-B. Now ask ChatGPT to document the code for you.
+C. Now ask ChatGPT to document the code for you.
 Does it provide accurate and sufficient documentation (e.g., docstrings and meaningful comment lines)?

-F. Which of the above interactions with ChatGPT provided useful input to you, which did not?
+G. Which of the above interactions with ChatGPT provided useful input to you, which did not?

 Exercise #07-02: ACINN meteorological data#

-This exercise will give you a glimpse of working with pandas.
 We are going to analyze a dataset downloaded from the ACINN department database.
 The one-month long dataset is from the automatic weather station TAWES UIBK.
 Here you can find a description of the variable names.

 You can access the dataset at the URL shown below.
 Data downloaded from the department database are formatted as csv files, which we can read in easily using pandas.
 You may want to read the documentation of read_csv to see what all the arguments do.